 At Peakon we’ve always believed that “engagement is everyone’s business”.
 What we mean by this is firstly that all leaders (not just HR) are responsible for, and benefit from, creating an engaging employee experience.
 But also, by helping employees to understand their own engagement, they can contribute to improving how they work.

-- The drivers they are most satisfied or dissatisfied with.
-(Peakon determines this by looking at the employee's scores in comparison to the company benchmark.)
+- The drivers they are most satisfied or dissatisfied with (Peakon determines this by looking at the employee's scores in comparison to the company benchmark)

-- How their engagement has changed over time.
+- How their engagement has changed over time

-- When they will next receive questions from Peakon.
+- When they will next receive questions from Peakon

-- Statistics on the amount of feedback they’ve provided, and how it’s been acknowledged by leaders.
+- Statistics on the amount of feedback they’ve provided, and how it’s been acknowledged by leaders

-Combined, this data can provides some powerful context for the thoughts and emotions we feel at work and help us to understand what’s really different about our experience – and potentially what we should pursue improving.
+Combined, this data can provide some powerful context for the thoughts and emotions we feel at work and help us understand what’s really different about our experience – and potentially what we should pursue improving.
 For example in the screenshot above, we may feel compelled to look for growth opportunities or to raise this in person with our manager.

 If it is anonymous, why is the employee's name shown in the Summary?